September 24-November 10, 2018

 - Ongoing access to the materials in our private and easy-to-navigate retreat platform on Ruzuku.
 (You will be able to access the course long after the scheduled time is completed so there is no rush).

-- 7 weekly live webinars with Christine to introduce the materials for the week's exploration (webinars are all recorded in audio and video formats).
+- 7 weekly live webinars with Christine to introduce the materials for the week's exploration, move through each threshold of the story, and explain the herbal rituals (webinars are all recorded in audio and video formats).
 These are scheduled for Mondays at 4:00 p.m.
 Ireland/UK time.

 - Rich content from our guest teachers Aisling Richmond and Polly Burns to deepen your experience through movement and nature process.